joelermantraut/arch-post-installation-script/README.md

 ```

 ## After post-installation
 There are some settings that cannot be scripted.
-For them, this sections describes my own method to do it.
+For them, this sections describes my own method.

 ### Set up pass repository
 1. Copy .gnupg folder to home.